-The numerical approaches were designed in order to get Real Time capability.
+The numerical approaches were designed for Computer Graphics and Virtual Reality applications, in order to get near-Real Time capability.
 For the solid and liquid phases, Lagrangian particles approaches were used.
 The use of stochastic processes was sufficient to qualitatively represent the turbulence and the diffusion processes.
-For the leading gaseous phase a standard eulerian solver and the compressible inviscid fluid perfect gas model were used.
+For the leading gaseous phase a standard Eulerian solver and the compressible inviscid fluid perfect gas model were used.
 To accelerate the numerical solution, a fast solver was designed.
-It is based on an alternate direction integration ADI fractional step method.
+It is based on an alternate direction (AD) integration fractional step method.
 For that, a cartesian grid mesh is necessary.
 The cylindrical riser column is embedded into the cartesian grid and a smooth cutoff partition function is solved to get the proper boundary conditions onto the true cylindrical geometry.